-Springs Charter School offers a comprehensive system of support services that is focused on ensuring student success in a non-classroom based, independent study setting.
+- Springs Charter School offers a comprehensive system of support services that is focused on ensuring student success in a non-classroom based, independent study setting.
 Academic, social, emotional, mental health, and a multi-tiered system of intervention are administered through a coordinated system of highly qualified staff.
 Student learning is supported through the student's individualized learning plan and goal setting process.
 The school has an effective multi-tiered student support process through the RTI/MTSS program.
-RTI/MTSS functions are clearly described in the school's RTI Handbook (appendix F).
-Students are identified for RTI Tier II intervention, additional supports, and progress monitoring through teacher and staff evaluation of informal and formal student assessments.

-The Special Education Department provides a full continuum of services.
+RTI/MTSS functions are clearly described in the school's RTI Handbook (appendix D).
+Students are identified for RTI Tier II intervention, additional supports, and progress monitoring through teacher and staff evaluation of informal and formal student assessments. - The Special Education Department provides a full continuum of services.
 There is a high degree of staff collaboration between general and special education staff as the IEP team works closely together to develop a personalized learning program.
-Teachers and case managers collaborate and support one another in developing a rigorous and relevant education program and ensuring that all students have equal access to college and career readiness.

-The Guidance Department includes school counselors and support staff.
+Teachers and case managers collaborate and support one another in developing a rigorous and relevant education program and ensuring that all students have equal access to college and career readiness. - The Guidance Department includes school counselors and support staff.
 Each school counselor is assigned to TK-12 grade students.
 There is a consistent referral process to ensure that all students have access to school counseling services.
 Counselors provide a variety of student related services, including academic advisement, program placement, social and emotional counseling, and college and career planning.
-High school students meet with counselors on a regular basis to ensure that students are enrolled in a rigorous college preparatory course of study and have access to a variety of career courses and internship options.
-Student's post-graduation plans, talents, interests, and ability levels are used by the teacher, ES, parent, and school counselor to determine curriculum and course of study.
-Guidance staff reviews all student schedules, and teachers meet with the student and parents for a yearly review of each student's individual academic plan.
-School counselors provide scheduled year-end meetings with 8th grade students and parents, helping to prepare their schedules for college prep coursework and career readiness.
-The school has an identified 504 Coordinator and clearly developed process to address the needs of students who qualify for a 504 Plan under the American Disabilities Act.
-504 Plans are written by a multi-disciplinary team.
+School counselors provide scheduled year-end meetings with 8th grade students and parents, helping to prepare their schedules for college prep coursework and career readiness. - The school has an identified 504 Coordinator and clearly developed process to address the needs of students who qualify for a 504 Plan under the American Disabilities Act.
+504 Plans are written by a multi-disciplinary team. - Springs employs a full-time school nurse who provides a variety of services, including vision, hearing and scoliosis screening, site emergency team certification, diabetes and other medication management oversight, consultation to school administrators on a variety of health related issues, and support, training, and guidance to parents, students, and staff.

-Students are supported for college and career readiness throughout the school.
-Graduates will be prepared for success in vocational, community college, state college, and/or university transitions after high school.
-College readiness is also supported through concurrent enrollment in community college courses.
-School counselors work with high school students to ensure that all available school and community resources are communicated to parents and students.
-CTE classes are increasingly accessible through the creation of Canvas online courses.
-In addition, there is a need to increase internship opportunities to students in the Homeschool program.

-College readiness indicators are clearly defined by California State University and University of California school systems.
-As CSU implements the junior year EAP college readiness assessment, there is a growing need for Springs to increase pass rates and participate in EAP readiness classes.

-Springs employs a full-time school nurse who provides a variety of services, including vision, hearing and scoliosis screening, site emergency team certification, diabetes and other medication management oversight, consultation to school administrators on a variety of health related issues, and support, training, and guidance to parents, students, and staff.